-Genital warts is a sexually transmitted infection (STI) that causes painless growths to develop in and around the genitals/anus.
+Genital warts are a sexually transmitted infection (STI) that causes painless growths that develop in and around the genitals/anus.
 It is caused by the human papillomavirus (HPV).
 Once the virus is in your body it can cause recurring outbreaks of genital warts.

 Most people contract the human papillomavirus during sex.
-You can catch it by having contact with skin affected by warts, and sharing sex toys.
-It’s also possible to contract HPV during oral sex, although this is more rare.
+You can catch it by having contact with skin affected by warts and sharing sex toys.
+It’s also possible to contract HPV during oral sex, although this is rare.